 In the last few years Hydrex divers have used the flexible mobdock technique for both bow thruster and stern tube seal repairs on numerous occasions during operations around the world.
 The company’s success with these types of repairs earned it the prestigious Ship Repair and Conversion Award at Lloyd’s List Global Awards 2009.

 A new repair technique allows Hydrex to also perform permanent repairs on any type of rudder while the vessel remains at anchorage and cargo operations can continue.
 Permanent underwater rudder repairs were hitherto not possible and ships had to drydock in cases where a major defect was found.
 The newly designed equipment can be mobilized very rapidly using Hydrex special flight containers for worldwide delivery of this new service.

-Permanent underwater repairs to all types of propellers now possible
+Permanent underwater repairs to all types of propellers

 In its quest to provide cost effective services to customers, Hydrex developed procedures to address different kinds of damage to propellers.
 This research led to the design of the Hydrex cold straightening machine, which was first used in 2002.
 By taking advantage of this technique damaged blades can be straightened underwater, allowing the ship to return to commercial operations without the need to drydock.
 A new model of the straightening machine was recently put into practice.
 It is compatible with the existing model and is used to restore more severely bent propeller blades to their original condition.